 Holy, Holy, Holy

 Good morning, y’all.
-A cloudy day here in the mountains as we wait for the wrath of Charlotte to dump copious amounts of rain upon us.
-I hope Charlotte wears herself out before she gets here, she’s certainly done a bunch of damage to the folks in Texas.
-Like my sister Charlotte, the hurricane has set records for the devastation left in her wake.
-Maybe the folks in Texas will be forced to use their pocket change to repair hurricane damage rather than finance political campaigns.
+A cloudy day here in the mountains as we wait for the wrath of the latest round of tornadic storms to dump copious amounts of rain upon us.
+I hope the tornadoes wear themselves out before they get here, they’ve certainly done a bunch of damage to the folks in Texas.
+Like my sister Charlotte, the tornadoes have set records for the devastation left in their wake.
+Maybe the folks in Texas will be forced to use their pocket change to repair tornado damage rather than finance political campaigns.
 It’s a hope.

 Speaking of hope, I did wind up cleaning out the compost bin yesterday and taking the organic waste and spreading it about the various flower beds here at TackyToo.
 My giant hope is that I can bring my irises back from the dead after the Reverend Bread’s urchins stomped them flat.
 As I was spreading the compost, I took the time to offer up a silent invocation to Mother Nature, The Great Spirit, and The Eternal Now to bring back my beloved flowers and to grant them protection in the future from harm.
 Since my “awakening”, I’ve always felt like these little silent entreaties, or prayers as some people call them, are just like talking to myself.
 I don’t know if they help, but like they say, “couldn’t hurt”.